bbatsov/batsov.com/_posts/2018-11-17-going-rogue.md

 Until next time!

 [^1]: Since I started working remotely I practically stopped listening to any podcasts.
-One of the few donwsides of remote work.
+One of the few downsides of remote work.